How to be a successful tourism company online?

 - Collaborate with bloggers, news and/or travel writers and stakeholders in your region

 Tip 1: Have a good website

 European travellers are experienced internet users.
-If you want to successfully target the online tourist, you need a good website.
-You should invest in your website, as it is the centrepiece of your business success online.
-It is where you can present complete information about your tourism product, at low cost.
-To keep your website up to date and interesting; you should update the contents regularly.
+If you want to successfully target online tourists, you need a good website.
+You should invest in this, as your website is the centrepiece of your online business success.
+It is where you can present complete information about your tourism product, at a low cost.
+To keep your website up to date and interesting, you should update the contents regularly.

 A good website should:

 - be search engine optimised (SEO)

 - be easy to update and maintain